-There are some plants in your food garden that will need to be pollinated.
+Some plants in your food garden will need to be pollinated.
 Sometimes, you can do this by hand, but you may want to simply attract natural pollinators like bees to do the work for you.

-You want to encourage insects that will help the process, so that while they’re gathering the nectar and pollen from one plant, they’ll deliver it to another, helping your food garden to flourish.
+You want to encourage insects that will help the process so that while they’re gathering the nectar and pollen from one plant, they’ll deliver it to another, helping your food garden flourish.

 *Read or Pin for later: How to Clear a Garden full of Weeds here.

 Some flowers you can plant to ensure you attract pollinators are lavender, sunflowers, and geraniums.
-You’ll want to plant these flowers along the outer edge of your garden, but also in and among the vegetable crops if you have room.
+You’ll want to plant these flowers along the outer edge of your garden and in and among the vegetable crops if you have room.

-Lavender is one of my favorite to grow personally and I wish I could have a huge field of it.
+Lavender is one of my favorites to grow personally, and I wish I could have a vast field.

-Some people alternate the rows so that one row is vegetables and the next is flowers and so on.
-You don’t want to grow a flower that’s going to tower over your vegetable crop and put it in too much shade if it needs ample sunlight.
+Some people alternate the rows so that one row is vegetables and the next is flowers.
+You don’t want to grow a flower that will tower over your vegetable crop and put it in too much shade if it needs ample sunlight.

 I start many of these from seeds indoors.

-Some of these flowers are edible and have additional benefits other than just attracting plant pollinators.
-Some repel pests that can harm your vegetable plants both above and below the ground.
+Some of these flowers are edible and have additional benefits than just attracting plant pollinators.
+For example, some repel pests that can harm your vegetable plants above and below the ground.

 Read or Pin: How to Get Rid of Powdery Mildew & Mold & Prevent it here.

-Remember that not all pollinators will be attracted to the same color, so it’s a good idea to swap it around and have pinks, yellows, and other colors.
-You’ll soon find which pollinator likes which colors, such as bees going more to yellow, while butterflies land on more reds.
+Remember that Plants will attract not all pollinators to the same color, so it’s good to swap it around and have pinks, yellows, and other colors.
+You’ll soon find which pollinator likes which colors, such as bees going more to yellow while butterflies land on more reds.

-You can do some research to see which companion plants will help repel pests and attract more of the kinds of insects that you want to help you in your garden.
-Not all vegetables and plants should be grown side-by-side.
+You can research which companion plants will help repel pests and attract more of the kinds of insects that you want to help you in your garden.
+Not all vegetables and plants should be grown side by side.